Arondondon/SDKprotocol/SDKProtocol.md

 #### MetadataProvider

 `MetadataProvider` is an abstract entity.
 It allows you to keep (save and get) organization and service metadata (and by the way also `.proto` files).
-It's the base class to `IPFSMetadataProvider` and others that are planned to be implemented to work with other external file storages on the SNET platform.
+It's the base entity to `IPFSMetadataProvider` and others that are planned to be implemented to work with other external file storages on the SNET platform.